Saturday June 10th, 2023!

 La Fête du Croissant is, above all else, one big celebration!
-It’s fun, delicious and honors our group of artisans who make the best croissants you’ll ever taste.
+It’s fun, delicious and honours our group of artisans who make the best croissants you’ll ever taste.

-- Delicious hand-made croissants, baked fresh every morning, throughout Quebec!
+- Delicious hand-made croissants, baked fresh every morning!

-La Fête du Croissant is a time to have fun.
-To enjoy, to share.
-To discover talented local artisans and appreciate their craft.
-It’s a festival that takes place in the hearts of communities, in dozens of locations in the province, large or small, urban or off-the-beaten-path.
-It’s a way to rebuild a close relationship with what we eat, and recognize the richness and diversity of artisans.
+La Fête du Croissant is an opportunity to treat yourself, taste, share, discover talented local artisans, and appreciate their know-how.
+It’s a celebration in the community, in dozens of neighbourhoods across the province, large or small, urban or remote.
+It is a way of rebuilding a close link with what we eat and recognizing the richness and diversity our artisans offer us.